pgillet/spark-article/configmap.md

 We use a template file in the `ConfigMap` to define the executor pod configuration.
 [Templates](https://spark.apache.org/docs/latest/running-on-kubernetes.html#pod-template) are typically used for configuring Spark pods that cannot be configured otherwise, via Spark properties or environment variables .
-Thus, template files mostly contain fine-grained configuration related to deployment at the Kubernetes level: here , the node affinity and the priority class name.
+Thus, template files mostly contain fine-grained configuration related to deployment at the Kubernetes level: here, the node affinity and the priority class name.

-To make the pod template file accessible to the spark-submit process, we must set the Spark property `spark.kubernetes .executor.podTemplateFile` with its local pathname in the driver pod.
+To make the pod template file accessible to the spark-submit process, we must set the Spark property `spark.kubernetes.executor.podTemplateFile` with its local pathname in the driver pod.
 To do so, the file will be automatically mounted onto a volume in the driver pod when it’s created.